One of the most talked-about dogs on the internet! The Pug is loved for their comical temperament, cute appearance and loyal nature.

 They have a short, smooth coat which comes in pretty low on grooming maintenance.
 You just have to keep those wrinkles clean to prevent infections.

-The fawn Pug tends to have a black mask, but the black variety is normally black all over, both colors have a tight curly tail!
+The fawn Pug tends to have a black mask, but the black variety such as the Black Pug is normally black all over, both colors have a tight curly tail!

 As the Pug is classed as a toy breed, litters are usually small.
 You won’t usually expect any more than four puppies per litter, and some are as small as just two.